Rubyan/logstashzabbix/README.md

 # logstashzabbix
-VEEERY basic (but useful) logstash monitoring plugin for zabbix
+A basic logstash monitoring plugin for zabbix that uses UserParameters

 ## Features: